qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/geospatial-data-transformations.md

 Raster "co-registration" means multiple datasets have the same grid resolution and orientation.

-"Lossy" transformations cannot be reversed.
+"Lossy" transformations can not be reversed.
 Potentially lossy operations include reprojection, resampling, and conversion between raster and vector.
 :::